solana-mobile/solana-mobile-doc-site/docs/getting-started/chapter2-element-nfts.md

 ## Element NFT holders

-The Chapter 2 preorder phase launched with a referral system where users could refer others to purchase a preorder.
+The Chapter 2 preorder phase launched with a referral system where users could refer others to make a deposit toward the future purchase of the Chapter Two device.
 The top 1500 people on the [Chapter 2 Leaderboard](https://two.solanamobile.com/leaderboard) were able to claim a soulbound, non-transferrable Element NFT.

 The leaderboard rankings were determined by the referrers with the highest number of successful referrals, specifically through people preordering Chapter 2 via their unique referral links.